Why do we learn about ancient Greece today? What were people like in ancient Greece and what evidence do we have about their lives?

 On site session

-• one hour is taught, one hour is self-led, the groups then swap
+• one hour is taught, one hour is self-led, then, if there are two classes, the groups then swap

 • self-led guidance will be available